hunyadi/asyncpg_typed/README.md

 ## Run-time behavior

 When a call such as `sql.executemany(conn, records)` or `sql.fetch(conn, param1, param2)` is made on a `SQL` object at run time, the library invokes `connection.prepare(sql)` to create a `PreparedStatement` and compares the actual statement signature against the expected Python types.
+If the expected and actual signatures don't match, an exception `TypeMismatchError` (subclass of `TypeError`) is raised.

 Unfortunately, PostgreSQL doesn't propagate nullability via prepared statements: resultset types that are declared as required (e.g. `T` as opposed to `T | None`) are validated at run time.
+When a `None` value is encountered for a required type, an exception `NoneTypeError` (subclass of `TypeError`) is raised.

+PostgreSQL doesn't differentiate between IPv4 and IPv6 network definitions, or IPv4 and IPv6 addresses in the types `cidr` and `inet`.
+This means that semantically a union type is returned.
+If you specify a more restrictive type, the resultset data is validated dynamically at run time.